 From the first time a user opens the visual composer, it is evident that customization is the highest priority.
 Users are free to manipulate the size, color, font, text, layout, or display of any element they chose and craft the visualizations that make the most sense to them with virtually unlimited design options.

-Since InetSoft's software is a zero-client server-based solution, any visualization can then be shared throughout an organization to paint an accurate portrait of internal and external performance.
+Since InetSoft's data visualization software is a zero-client server-based solution.
+Any visualization can then be shared throughout an organization to paint an accurate portrait of internal and external performance.
 Security features assign several levels of permissions to groups or individuals, decision makers to access and dissect the information they need, when they need it.By accessing your enterprise data directly, users are always assured of visualizing the most up to information available giving them the ability to compare and contrast real-time and historical data.

-“We were impressed with the visual appeal and ease-of-use of the interactive dashboard software.
+“We were impressed with the visual appeal and ease-of-use of the data visualization program.
 InetSoft was easy to deal with and has a number of flexible license options on its products to choose from.”

 - John Giolli, CFO at SUNRx

 Multi-dimensional charting is the ability to depict more than two dimensions on a graph by simultaneously representing points through various shapes, sizes, or colors.
 This enables users to create 3d, 4d, or even 5d charts.

 Brushing is a technique that allows users to highlight data points within one chart and immediately isolate corresponding data points in accompanying charts leading to quick comparative analysis and recognition of aberrations and outliers.